-If you have been diagnosed with large fibroids, severe endometriosis, uterine or vaginal prolapse, or early-stage gynecologic cancer, your physician may recommend a hysterectomy.
-You’ve probably heard myths about this surgery and it may sound scary, but it is actually the second most common surgical procedure in the United States.
+You’ve probably heard myths about hysterectomy surgery and it may sound scary, but it is actually the second most common surgical procedure in the United States.
 An estimated one-third of all U.S. women will have a hysterectomy by age 60.

 Hysterectomy is the surgical removal of a woman’s uterus.
 The cervix usually is removed as well.
 Sometimes the fallopian tubes and ovaries are removed depending on the reason for surgery.
-After a hysterectomy, you no longer have menstrual periods and cannot become pregnant.
+After hysterectomy surgery, you no longer have menstrual periods and cannot become pregnant.

 Risks and complications